estruyf/doctor/docs/content/documenation/shortcodes/_index.md

 Shortcodes are HTML snippets inside your content files calling built-in or custom templates.
 You can use these shortcodes like custom HTML elements.
 Similar like custom web components.

+> **Important**: When allowing `Doctor` to take over for rendering the HTML, be aware that the pages can best not be modified on SharePoint.
+Otherwise the web part will override the HTML completly.

 `Doctor` has built-in shortcodes, but also supports you to create your own shortcodes.
 If you are missing something, or have a special requirement, this will allow you to make it possible.

 At the moment, `doctor` has the following built-in shortcodes: